 Skip to content

-Nebula storages
+Nebula Storages

 Storage Types

-Production Storage
+1. Production Storage

-Network Attached Storage (NAS) or Storage Area Network (SAN) solutions are commonly employed, supporting standard network file protocols like NFS or Server Message Block (SMB)/Common Internet File System (CIFS).
+• Implementation: Network Attached Storage (NAS) or Storage Area Network (SAN) solutions are commonly employed, supporting standard protocols like NFS or SMB/CIFS.
+A hybrid array (SSDs for current projects, spinning disks for archival) provides the best balance of cost and performance.

-Playout Storage
+2. Playout Storage

 Feature Production Storage Playout Storage